What Is Small Lymphocytic Lymphoma?

 - Have you lost any weight recently?

 Many lymph nodes are near the surface of your skin.
 If that's the case, your doctor will give you a shot that numbs your skin.
 Then they'll make a cut and remove the lymph node.

 You can usually go home the same day.
 You'll have a small wound with a few stitches that can be removed in about a week.

 Your doctor may also do two bone marrow tests -- a bone marrow aspiration and a biopsy -- to find out how advanced your cancer is.
 They are usually done together as part of a single procedure that removes marrow from the back of your hip bone.

 For a bone marrow aspiration, your doctor first numbs the skin over your hip and the surface of the bone.
-They then inserts a thin needle into the bone and uses a syringe to suck out a small amount of liquid bone marrow.
+They then insert a thin needle into the bone and use a syringe to suck out a small amount of liquid bone marrow.

 Usually the doctor does the bone marrow biopsy next.
 They remove a small piece of bone and marrow with a slightly larger needle.

 Questions for Your Doctor